koalateadev/android-templates/concepts/compose-rendering.md

 ## Key Concepts

-### 1. Composables are Functions
+1. Composables are functions, not objects
-Not objects - called every recomposition

-### 2. Composition Creates a Tree
-UI structure stored in memory
+2. Composition creates a UI tree in memory

-### 3. Recomposition is Optimized
-Only changed parts re-execute
+3. Recomposition only re-executes changed parts

-### 4. State Drives UI
-UI = f(state)
+4. State drives UI: UI = f(state)

-### 5. Side Effects Have Lifecycle
-Use proper effect handlers
+5. Side effects have lifecycle - use proper handlers

 ## Debugging Recomposition